Drinking in public: Norway

 Drinking in public is illegal in Norway and subject to fines.
-In many cities the police will primarily react if the use of alcohol is causing trouble and drinking in parks is quite common.
+In many cities the police will primarily react if the use of alcohol is causing trouble.
+Drinking in parks is quite common even though it is not legal by law.
 Most officers will ask the drinker to empty the bottle without further reactions.
-Although fines as high as 5000NOK may be issued due to public drinking.
+Although fines as high as 9000NOK may be issued due to public drinking.

 Poland

-In Poland, since 2018 drinking in public is illegal as a general rule, and police take a strict approach to enforcement of the law.
+In Poland, since 2018 drinking in public has been illegal as a general rule, and police take a strict approach to enforcement of the law.
 Municipal authorities may allow it in designated areas only.

 Romania

-Drinking in public is illegal in Romania, unless if it is about spaces where events are organized for the celebration of New Year's Eve, the days of administrative-territorial units, of socio-professional categories or for the promotion of food or non-food products, but also in specially arranged and delimited perimeters where cultural-artistic events take place with controlled access.
+Drinking in public is illegal in Romania, unless it occurs in spaces where events are organized for the celebration of New Year's Eve, the days of administrative-territorial units, of socio-professional categories or for the promotion of food or non-food products, but also in specially arranged and delimited perimeters where cultural-artistic events take place with controlled access.

 Russia

-According to the article 20.20 of the Offences Code of Russia, drinking in a place where it is forbidden by the federal law is punishable with a fine of 500 to 1500 rubles.
-The article 16 of the Federal Law #171-FZ "About the State Regulation of Production and Trade of Ethanol, Alcoholic and Ethanol-containing Products and about Restriction of Alcoholic Products Consumption (Drinking)" forbids drinking in almost all public places (including entrance halls, staircases and elevators of living buildings) except bars, restaurants or other similar establishments where it is permitted to sell alcoholic products for immediate consumption.
+According to Article 20.20 of the Code of Administrative Offences of Russia, drinking in a place where it is forbidden by federal law is punishable with a fine of 500 to 1500 rubles.
+Article 16 of the Federal Law No. 171-FZ "On State Regulation of Production and Circulation of Ethyl Alcohol and Alcohol Products and Restriction on Alcohol Consumption (Drinking)" forbids drinking in almost all public places, including entrance halls, staircases, and elevators of residential buildings, except bars, restaurants, or other similar establishments where it is permitted to sell alcoholic products for immediate consumption.